 On 27 April 1978, a group of left-wing army officers carried out a coup d'état, in which the head of state, President Daoud, was killed.
 This revolution, known as the Saur revolution, resulted in a struggle between the new communist regime (established in Kabul and a few major cities) and an ever growing number of rebel groups in other parts of the country.
 Russian troops, Afghan troops loyal to the new regime, and paramilitary units fought against resistance groups, which were mainly Islamic.
 Thousands of opponents or alleged opponents of the communist regime were arrested, tortured, and killed.

-Three cases involving crimes committed by members of the Afghan military intelligence service KhaD-e-Nezami during this period were tried in the Netherlands.
+Four cases involving crimes committed during this armed conflict were tried in the Netherlands.

 Case against Hesamuddin H.